olmokramer/atom-cursor-blink-interval/README.md

 # cursor-blink-interval

 Simple package that controls the cursor blinking interval.
+Set to `0` to disable cursor blinking (well... it will blink once every ~50 days).
+Doesn't work in `mini` editors.

-Try my other package, [block-cursor](https://atom.io/packages/block-cursor), for more advanced cursor customization
+Try my other package, [block-cursor](https://atom.io/packages/block-cursor), for more cursor customization

 ## copyright